 In this paper we presented the VPOD algorithm for detecting partially occluded objects by matching clusters against segments of models and verifying our expectations against the world.
-VPOD extends the scope of VFH classification to the core idea of using partial models.
+VPOD extends the scope of vanilla VFH classification by using partial models.
 To reject false positives, VPOD verifies expectations about the predicted classification with the world.
-We verified the effectiveness of our approach on real data, showing improvement on cases not handled by VFH with full models alone.
+We verified the effectiveness of our approach on real data, showing improvement on cases not handled by VFH with complete models alone.